jeetsukumaran/DendroPy/doc/source/index.rst

 ============================

 Everyone has issues.
 And sometimes, not pointing them out is enabling rather than helping.
-So, if you encounter or even *think* you have encountered a bug or a problem in the way DendroPy works, please report it on the |dendropy_issues|_ page.
+So, if you encounter or think you have encountered a problem in the way DendroPy works, please report it on the |dendropy_issues|_ page.
 The DendroPy library has a really large suite of tests, but it is also a really, really, really, *really* large and complex library, and there are many nooks and crannies in which can scurry many crooks and nannies, so you will be doing us *and* the community a really generous favor by reporting bugs and problems.
 Even if you are not sure if you are actually dealing with a bug, please do not hesitate to report it as an issue: false positives are better than false negatives in this context.

 Having said that, *please* do take the trouble to write-up a decent bug report.
-It really is quite frustrating to receive vague and lackadaisical "reports" that are little more than blurted-into-keyboard stream-of-consciousness reaction to what you just saw on the screen (e.g., "doesn't work").
+It really is quite frustrating to receive vague and lackadaisical "reports" that are little more than stream-of-consciousness responses to stimuli from the monitor that were almost accidentally blurted into the keyboard (e.g., "doesn't work").
 At the very least, you should provide:

-    -   An coherent summary of what occurred, describing the operation that you were trying to do, and the result that you observed that led you to think there is an error.
+    -   A brief explication of what occurred, describing the operation that you were trying to do, and the result (or non-result) that you observed that led you to think there is an error.
     -   The environment in which this error occurred.
 This includes, at the very least, the operating system, as well as things such as the python version, DendroPy version, the installation locations of DendroPy and the Python libraries, etc. Apart from the operating system, you can retrieve all this information by running the following command::

             $ python -m dendropy